 Note that when a zone file in a format other than text is loaded, named may omit some of the checks which are performed for a file in text format.
-For example, check-names only applies when loading zones in text format, and max-zone-ttl only applies to text and raw.
-Zone files in binary formats should be generated with the same check level as that specified in the named configuration file.
+For example, check-names only applies when loading zones in text format.
+Zone files in raw format should be generated with the same check level as that specified in the named configuration file.

-When configured in options, this statement sets the masterfile-format for all zones, but it can be overridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.
+When configured in options, this statement sets the masterfile-format for all zones, but it can be over-ridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.